SSC-2016/labs/README.md

 - [the class materials from week 1](http://staff.cs.upt.ro/~marius/curs/sec/index.html)
 - [SEED lab materials on Set-UID](http://www.cis.syr.edu/~wedu/seed/Labs_12.04/Vulnerability/Set-UID/)

+### Quizz

+Please remember that starting this lab we will be doing a very short quizz about the topic of the week.
+So try to read carefully the materials, and understand the concepts.

 ### Installing the Virtual Machine

 You can even learn by practicing at home.
 In order to do that, [follow the instructions on how to set up your environment, and download the correct VM](https://github.com/SSC-2016/lab-rules/blob/master/README.md#general-workflow).